Congress to launch state-wide padayatra in Bihar from Dec 28 | Politics

 - India

-Congress is set to launch a state-wide padayatra in Bihar from December 28 on the lines of 'Bharat Jodo Yatra', senior party leader Jairam Ramesh said here on Sunday.
+The Congress is set to launch a state-wide padayatra in Bihar from December 28 on the lines of 'Bharat Jodo Yatra', senior party leader Jairam Ramesh said here.

 He said the 1,200-km-long march against the ''communal agenda of the BJP'' will start from Banka district and conclude in Bodh Gaya.
 It will cover 17 districts of the state.